Wondering how to decorate a front porch?

 Plants provide an abundance of greenery and offer an appealing addition to any porch regardless of size.
 From large pots and wooden planters to metal containers and stone urns, there are so many ways to showcase outdoor plants on your porch.

 'Combine pots with the same aesthetic, and aim for one or two statement plants,' says garden designer, Tamsin Kelly.

 Lanterns and decorative lights add ambiance and help illuminate the space in a practical way.

-Chairs, seating and, if possible, a table, provide useful options for larger porch areas and transform a traditional decked space into a bona-fide outdoor room.
+Chairs, seating, and if possible a table, provide useful options for larger porch areas and transform a traditional decked space into a bona-fide outdoor living room idea.

 How can I make a small front porch look good?

 'Painting the roof of your porch is a good option as it can make the space appear larger,' explains Ruth Motterfield from Little Greene.